BLCS are members of

 Anthony Wilson started formal piano lessons at the age of fifteen.
 Whilst studying for a degree in Biology at the University of York, he continued his piano studies with Dennis Smalley and Grace Frankell, achieving an ARCM in Pianoforte teaching and ALCM in pianoforte performance.
 He was subsequently,for many years, a private student of the late Professor Alex Kelly at the Royal Academy of Music.
 Since returning to his home county of Leicestershire he has worked as accompanist for numerous societies including Coalville Amateur Operatic Society, Christchurch Theatre

 Group and Loughborough Amateur Operatic society.
-He is currently accompanist for Broom Leys Choral Society and intermittently works with Charnwood Opera and Operahouse.
+He is currently Director of Music for Broom Leys Choral Society and intermittently works with Charnwood Opera and Operahouse.
 Whilst opera and choral music are his first love, Anthony enjoys playing chamber music with friends and accompanying solo recitals.

 Andrew Goff is a freelance musician who divides his time between teaching, composing and conducting.
 He directs the Leicester University Choral Society and the Shepshed Singers (with whom he has had more than 25 years association).